ifischerova/ifischerova/README.md

 ## ifischerova.cz
-Intro page of enthusiastic junior frontend developer with QA background & skills.
+Intro page of enthusiastic software QA engineer with some frontend skills.